Experience the wonders of Uluru as part of your Northern Territory adventure.

-Spaces for this popular Alice Springs day trip fill fast.
+Spaces for this popular day trip fill fast.
 Book today to avoid disappointment.

-Our professional tour guides show you the real outback on this one day tour, leaving from and returning to Alice Springs.
+Our professional tour guides show you the real outback on this one day tour.

-We collect you from outside your Alice Springs accommodation and head to the first stop of our day tour at Erldunda (home of the Emu) for a buffet breakfast.
+Starting your tour in Alice Springs?
+We will collect you from outside your Alice Springs accommodation and head to the first stop of our day tour at Erldunda (home of the Emu) where you can purchase breakfast.

-If you’re starting the tour from Yulara (Ayers Rock Resort), we pick you up from your hotel at this time.
+If you’re starting your tour from Ayers Rock Resort, we collect you from your Ayers Rock Resort accommodation.

-We travel to Kata Tjuta (Olgas) for the first walk of the day into Walpa Gorge.
-Take in the stunning the domes of Kata-Tjuta and marvel at the views of the open plains on the return walk.
+Travel to Kata Tjuta (Olgas) for the first walk of the day into the beautiful Walpa Gorge.
+Take in the stunning domes of Kata-Tjuta, see the wildflowers (depending on the season) and marvel at the views of the open plains on the return walk.

 Aboriginal Cultural Centre

-Our Alice Springs day trip then visits the Aboriginal Cultural Centre, where you will have time to learn about the local Pitjantjatjara people and buy souvenirs.
+Your tour then visits the Aboriginal Cultural Centre.
+Here, you will have time to learn about the local Pitjantjatjara people and buy souvenirs.

-The Cultural Centre was built with 90,000 mud bricks with the help of the local Anangu people.
-It is built on a sacred site and has very special meaning to its traditional owners.
+Built from 90,000 mud bricks, the Cultural Centre was created with the help of the local Anangu people.
+The sacred site it is built on has special meaning to its traditional owners.

-We then head to the base of Uluru (Ayers Rock).
+Head to the base of the majestic Uluru (Ayers Rock).
 From here, your tour guide will take you on a guided Mala Walk.
-Please note that tourists are no longer permitted to climb Uluru due to its cultural significance.
+Please note; tourists are no longer permitted to climb Uluru due to its cultural significance.

-The Mala Walk follows the north-west side of Uluru, where there are many fascinating examples of Anangu rock art.
-Along the way, your guide will tell Tjukurpa stories of the Anangu People.
+The Mala Walk follows the north-west side of Uluru, where you will see many fascinating examples of Anangu rock art.
+Along the way, your guide will tell ancient stories of the Anangu People.

 Uluru – Mutitjulu Waterhole

-Your coach will transport you to the back section of Uluru, where we start a second guided walk to the Mutitjulu Waterhole.
+Travel by coach to the back section of Uluru and start a guided walk to the Mutitjulu Waterhole.

 Your guide will take you along a short track to the waterhole – home of an ancestral water snake called Wanampi.
 You’ll hear stories of local traditions and learn how the Anangu people traditionally used the waterhole for hunting.
 The caves containing rock art were used in the past by the Anangu people, whose ancestors are still alive today.